Client Login

 DPS – Double Page Spread

-Two pages of the same article covering both pages of an open publication.
-Becomes more eye-catching to the reader.
+A Double Page Spread (DPS) is two pages of the same article covering both pages of an open publication.
+The article becomes more eye-catching to the reader.

 Duplication